col-ms/spotify-api-exploration/main_proj.md

 In this project, we will be exploring how to use Spotify's API and the **spotifyr** package to access data about a particular artists discography.
-We'll also be utilizing the **genius** package to retrieve lyrics for songs, allowing for sentiment to be explored and visualized.
+We'll also be utilizing the **geniusr** package to retrieve lyrics for songs, allowing for sentiment to be explored and visualized, and doing our best to apply a clustering algorithm to the discography.

 # Spotify API Credentials